 One possible solution to the problem of different roles being relevant to different people is to try to flag which article is relevant to which type of person.
 We do this to some extent, but we haven’t mastered it, because it’s often very challenging to know what makes someone a great fit for a career in the first place.
 We don’t want to mistakenly put off a group who could have used our advice.
 Our hope is that as our research advances we’ll be in a better position to add this kind of detail.

 You can read more about the idea of a personal list, and challenges with communicating our ideas here.
 Some of these challenges make it hard to give easy-to-absorb advice in general.
 You can read more about the problem in the essay Against Advice by Agnes Callard.
-This is one reason why we aim to supplement our online content with one-on-one advice, even though it’s much more expensive.
+This is one reason why we aim to supplement our online content with one-on-one advice, even though providing it is much more costly.

 Our advice is aimed at a particular audience

-We aim our advice at college graduates, who want to make impartial positive impact the main focus of their careers, especially with a focus on the global problems that we most recommend.
+We aim our advice at people with an undergraduate or postgraduate degree, who want to make impartial positive impact the main focus of their careers, especially with a focus on the global problems that we most recommend.

 We aim our advice primarily at those who live in rich, English-speaking countries: especially the USA and UK.